Frequently Asked Questions

 • ScoutTrack.com guides you through the completion of awards & badges.
 Individual activities are shown and summarized, and the system knows when all the requirements have been met.
 Other pack/troop Management packages just give you a screen to enter the date a certain badge was earned.

-Can we use it for our Cub Scout pack or Boy Scout troop?
+Can we use it for our Cub Scout pack, Boy Scout troop or BSA Venture Crew?

 Absolutely!
 You can get started right now with a 30 day free trial.
 Click here to get started!